osrf/uctf/doc/run_cloud/readme.md

 sudo apt-get install openvpn
 ```

-You should also install the lastest `sasc-gazebo-sitl` package, which contains,
+You should also install the latest `sasc-gazebo-sitl` package, which contains,
 among other things, the graphical tools that you'll use later to startup and
 control your vehicles:
 ```console